The Salvation (film): Reception

-On review aggregator website Rotten Tomatoes, The Salvation has a rating of 72% rating based on 78 reviews, with an average rating of 6.4/10.
+On review aggregator website Rotten Tomatoes, The Salvation has a rating of 72% based on 78 reviews, with an average rating of 6.4/10.
 The site's critical consensus reads, "It's all but impossible to add anything new or fresh to the traditional Western, but – thanks in no small part to Mads Mikkelsen's performance – The Salvation comes close."
 On Metacritic the film has a score of 64 out of a 100 based on 19 critics, signifying "generally favorable reviews".

 In The Observer, Jonathan Romney found that the film "tips its Stetson to John Ford and Sergio Leone with bold widescreen visuals – daytime shots in which even the sun looks sunbaked, prairie nightscapes resembling ink-soaked denim", but added "it never transcends reverent pastiche, down to the hackneyed sounds of Morricone-style guitars".
 Romney concluded, "Best reason to see The Salvation: its chief varmint, played with ornery glint and bristling whiskers by Jeffrey Dean Morgan, who has the sleepy-eyed malignity of vintage western heavy Jack Elam".